Your Minimum Wage Entitlements

-Most workplaces are covered by an award.
-Awards set the minimum wages for a particular industry, which is often higher than the national minimum wage.
+Most workplaces are covered by an Award that sets out the minimum wage for a particular industry and is often higher than the national minimum wage.

-Some workplaces are also covered by enterprise bargaining agreements.
-Agreements set the rates of pay for one particular workplace or enterprise.
-Unions are nearly always involved in bargaining for an agreement which is a key reason why these rates are often higher than they would be if that workplace had no enterprise bargaining agreement.
+Some workplaces are also covered by Enterprise Bargaining Agreements (EBAs) which set the rates of pay for one particular workplace or enterprise.
+Unions are nearly always involved in bargaining for an agreement which is a key reason why these rates are often higher than they would be if that workplace had no EBA.

-Enterprise bargaining agreements are usually negotiated by unionised employees.
-This is one of the reasons that union workers usually get paid more than non-union workers.
+The strongest EBAs are the ones negotiated by unionised employees – which is one of the reasons why union workers usually get paid more than non-union workers.

-Casual employees typically receive a loading, or higher rate of pay under awards and agreements to make up for not getting leave and other entitlements.
+Casual employees typically receive a loading or higher rate of pay under Awards and agreements to make up for not getting leave and other entitlements.
 However, we know that people in insecure work arrangements are the most vulnerable due to the ongoing uncertainty and instability in their job.

-Employees might also be covered by a contract of employment which can provide for a higher rate of pay again.
+Employees might also be covered by a contract of employment which can outline a higher rate of pay.